 Service is fundamental to the Christian Life.
 There are many ways to serve within the church, and listed below are a few of the projects in which we participate to serve outside our building in the name of Jesus Christ.

 Our friends from the Commodore Cupboard will continue to supply food and personal care items to our community throughout the COVID-19 pandemic as long as they are able.
-We will be collecting the following items at Drive-In Worship Services and throughout the week, in the container outside our East entrance:
+We will be collecting non-perishable foods, paper products and items for personal hygiene at Drive-In Worship Services, and in the container outside our East entrance throughout the week.

 Meats, such as hot dogs, may be donated directly to the Commodore Cupboard at LCCC.

 As we face COVID-19, it is clear that the most vulnerable group right now are our senior citizens.
 We are encouraging that group to take extra precautions, and officials are strongly encouraging seniors to stay home as much as possible during this time.
 To help our senior adults, we are launching a task force to meet their needs.